Homotopy Relaxation Training Algorithms for Infinite-Width Two-Layer ReLU Neural Networks: Introduction

 In this paper, we introduce an innovative training approach called the homotopy relaxation training algorithm (HRTA).
 This approach leverages the homotopy concept, specifically focusing on the activation function, to address the challenges posed by the HRTA.
 We develop a homotopy activation function that establishes a connection between the linear activation function and the target activation function.
 By gradually adjusting the homotopy parameter, we enable a seamless transition toward the target activation function.
 Mathematically, the homotopy activation function is defined as $\sigma_s$, where $s$ is the homotopy parameter, and it takes the form $\sigma_s(x) = (1-s)\text{Id}(x) + s\sigma(x)$.
 Here, $\text{Id}(x)$ represents the identity function (i.e., the linear activation function), and $\sigma(x)$ is the target activation function.
 The term ``homotopy" in the algorithm signifies its evolution from an entirely linear neural network, where the initial activation function is the identity function ($s=0$).
 The homotopy activation function undergoes gradual adjustments until it transforms into a target neural network ($s=1$).
 This transition, from the identity function to the target function, mirrors the principles of homotopy methods.
 Furthermore, our analysis reveals that by extrapolating (or over-relaxing) the homotopy parameter ($1 < s < 2$), training performance can be further enhanced.
 In this context, we extend the concept of homotopy training, introducing what we refer to as ``homotopy relaxation training."

 In this paper, we relax the homotopy parameter and allow $s$ to take on any positive value in $[0,2]$, rather than being restricted to values in $[0,1]$.
 Moreover, we provide theoretical support for this algorithm, particularly in hyperparameter scenarios.
-Our analysis is closely related to neural tangent kernel methods \cite{jacot2018neural, arora2019exact, zhang2020type, cao2020generalization, du2018gradient, huang2023analyzing}.
+Our analysis is closely related to neural tangent kernel methods \cite{jacot2018neural,arora2019exact,zhang2020type,cao2020generalization,du2018gradient,huang2023analyzing,chen2020generalized,yang2021tensor,seleznova2022neural,gao2021global,allen2019convergence}.
+In contrast to classical neural tangent kernel methods, our algorithm studies training performance with changing activation functions during training.
+In other words, while classical neural tangent kernel methods focus on single neural networks, our algorithm allows for changes in the structure of the neural network due to changes in the activation function during the training.
+There are other works that introduce parameters during training.
+They learn the activation during training and identify an adaptive activation function, as demonstrated in \cite{jagtap2020adaptive,jagtap2020locally,jagtap2022deep,agostinelli2014learning}.
+However, these methods differ from ours.
+In their approach, they find the proper activation during training, implying a single iteration.
+The loss function can only decay in one iteration, without another chance to decay.
+The concept of homotopy in our paper lies in not needing to learn the active function explicitly; instead, we propose a method to alter the function.
+The loss function has multiple opportunities to decay as we modify the energy landscape between different iterations.
 We establish that modifying the homotopy parameter at each step increases the smallest eigenvalue of the gradient descent kernel for infinite-width neural networks (see Theorem \ref{large}).
 Consequently, we present Theorem \ref{convergence} to demonstrate the capacity of HRTA to enhance training speed.

 The paper is organized as follows: We introduce the HRTA in Section \ref{HRTA}.
-Next, in Section \ref{experiment}, we conduct experiments, including supervised learning and solving partial differential equations, based on our algorithm.
-Finally, in Section \ref{theorem}, we provide theoretical support for our theory.
+Next, in Section \ref{theorem}, we provide theoretical support for our theory.
+Finally, in Section \ref{experiment}, we conduct experiments, including supervised learning and solving partial differential equations, based on our algorithm.